WestDRI/wgpages/content/chapel-gpu.md

 ## Timing on the CPU

-Use a stopwatch from the `Time` module:
+Let's pack our computation into a function, so that we can call it from both a CPU and a GPU.
+For timing, we can use a stopwatch from the `Time` module:

 ```chpl
 use Time;